The Big Swamp

 Traces of History

-Pine Butte is also rich in history.
+Pine Butte is part of a landscape that the Blackfeet people have called home for countless generations.
 The Great North Trail, used by Native Americans for thousands of years, cuts through the preserve.
 Tipi rings testify to the presence of prehistoric plains dwellers.
 A buffalo jump and associated drive lanes, used before the advent of the horse, can also be found.
-Scant remains of homestead structures dot the preserve,while ranching activities continue as they have for the past century.
+The location of a Metis settlement from the late 1800s and early 1900s along the South Fork of the Teton River now serves as our management headquarters.
+Scant remains of homestead structures dot the preserve, while ranching activities continue as they have for the past century.

 Much earlier the preserve was home to vast herds of plant-eating dinosaurs.
 Eighty million years of geologic folding and erosion have brought thousands of dinosaur bones to the surface.
 A site, known as Egg Mountain, harbors one of the richest paleontological finds of our century: Maiasaura Peeblesorum, the "good mother lizard" who nested, laid eggs, fed and protected her young.
 Many nests, eggs, hatchlings and juveniles have been unearthed here.
 This research has provided more insight into dinosaur behavior than any other site in the world.